Ilashe is one of Lagos State’s private beach resorts. Visiting Ilashe is definitely one of the great fun things to do during a stay in Lagos.

 So you’ve gotten to the beach, but you got to find a place to stay.
 Beach houses can be expensive so it’s advisable to get hold of your budget beforehand.

-The bigger and more tastefully furnished the house is, the bigger the price.
+The bigger and more tastefully furnished the house is, the bigger the amount it will cost.

 It’s also best to make arrangements for the accommodation prior to your trip — at least a week before.